Kristjan Haho

 Kristjan Haho (also Kristjaan Haho; 5 February 1877 – 18 December 1937) was an Estonian lawyer, judge and politician.
 He was a member of Estonian Constituent Assembly.
 He was a member of the assembly since 23 April 1919.
 He replaced Julius Grünberg.

 Haho was born in Oonurme.
-He graduated in 1913 from the Faculty of Law of the University of Tartu.
+He graduated in 1913 from the Faculty of Law at the University of Tartu.
 He worked as a lawyer in Rakvere and Tallinn, a justice of the peace in Tallinn in 1919, a member of the Constituent Assembly, and a judge in Tallinn from 1920 until 1932.
 In 1935, he returned to his home village of Oonurme, where he died in to 1937.
 He is buried in Rakvere City Cemetery.